Shaykh Uways Jalayir: Rise to throne

 Moving on, he sent his emir Ali Piltan towards Nakhchivan, where Akhi Juq was hiding.
 However, he was disastrously defeated on 28 January 1359, Uways had to retreat to Baghdad and lost Tabriz to Akhi Juq temporarily.
-Same year Muzaffarids conquered Tabriz and Mubariz al-Din Muhammad became new ruler of the region, as well as a new rival.
-However this rivalry cut short when the latter was blinded and imprisoned by his own son Shah Shuja.
+Same year Muzaffarids conquered Tabriz and Mubariz al-Din Muhammad became the new ruler of the region, as well as a new rival.
+However this rivalry was cut short when the latter was blinded and imprisoned by his own son Shah Shuja.
 Uways was now master of Azerbaijan once again.
 Although Temürtas once campaigned to regain Chupanid territories, he was turned over to Uways by Khizrshah of Ahlat (d.
 1384) to be executed in 1360.

 Consolidation of rule

 During his reign, Shaykh Uways Jalayir sought to increase his holdings in Iran.
 He became involved in the power struggles of the Muzaffarids, supporting Shah Mahmud in his efforts against his brother Shah Shuja.
 Shah Mahmud received support around 1363 in his conquest of Shiraz and later his son married one of Shaykh Uways Jalayir's daughters in 1369/70.

-In 1364, Shaykh Uways Jalayir campaigned against the Shirvanshah Kavus, but a revolt begun by the governor of Baghdad, Khwaja Mirjan, forced him to return to reassert his authority.
-The revolt was supported by Al-Ashraf Sha'ban of Mamluks.
-Although Uways managed to defeat Khwaja, he was pardoned in the end.
-He was reinstated as governer eventually in 1367 until his death in 1374.
+In 1364, Shaykh Uways Jalayir campaigned against the Shirvanshah Kavus, but a revolt begun by the governor of Baghdad, Khwaja Murjan, forced him to return to reassert his authority.
+The revolt was supported by Al-Ashraf Sha'ban of the Mamluk Sultanate.
+Although Uways managed to defeat Murjan, he was pardoned in the end, and was reinstated as governor eventually in 1367 until his death in 1374.

 In 1366, Shaykh Uways Jalayir marched against the Black Sheep Turkmen, defeating their leader Birdi Khwaja in Mosul and his brother Bayram Khwaja, at the battle of Mush.
 Later, he turned his attention toward Shirvanshah Kavus again who had attacked Tabriz twice in the meantime.
 His emir Bayram Beg besieged Shamakhi for 3 months after which Kavus was jailed for another 3 months.
 He was pardoned and accepted to become Jalayirid vassal with his son Hushang being Uways' hostage until 1372.

 In 1367, his brother Amir Qasim died of consumption, while his favorite general Bayram Beg who subdued Shirvan also died of excessive drinking.
 Following year Uways also lost his wife Haji Mama Khatun.